Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-2-B2C/README.md

 This sample demonstrates an ASP.NET Core Web App application calling an ASP.NET Core Web API that is secured using Azure AD B2C.

-1. The client ASP.NET Core Web App application uses the Microsoft Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to sign-in a user and obtain a JWT access token from **Azure AD B2C**:
+1. The client ASP.NET Core Web App application uses the Microsoft Authentication Library [Microsoft Authentication Library (MSAL) for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to sign-in a user and obtain a JWT access token from **Azure AD B2C**:
 1. The [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) is used as a bearer token to authenticate the user when calling the ASP.NET Core Web API.

 The client web application essentially takes the following steps to sign-in the user and obtain a bearer token for the Web API: